• Skip to primary navigation

 Spruce Tips: Harvesting, Cooking and Recipes

-Of all the young growth of Spring, spruce tips occupy a space that's really interesting and worth getting to know if you love wild food, like I do.
-Literally the young growth on branches of spruce trees, spruce tips not an herb in the typical sense, but, they are for all intents and purposes.
+Spruce tips are one of the best wild herbs available to foragers.
+Literally the young growth on branches of spruce trees, spruce tips aren't an herb in the typical sense, but, they are for all intents and purposes.
+Here's everything you need to know.

 Edible white spruce tips

-The first thing to know is that all spruce species taste different.
-Quick aside: I had a great time (sarcasm here) working with some local Amish farmers a few years ago.
+All spruce species taste different.
+I worked with some local Amish farmers a few years ago.
 They'd agreed to sell me spruce tips, but we had to figure out a good tasting species on their property.

 Every week for about 3 weeks, they would send me a couple different types of tips from different trees with my vegetable delivery.
 Eventually we hit on a tasty species before the Spring was officially over, but it took some time.